Málaga-Costa del Sol

 At the Aena arrivals airport

-An assistant to people with reduced mobility will meet you at your seat for debarkation and will help you with your hand luggage.
+An assistant will meet you at your seat for debarkation and will help you with your hand luggage.

 If you have checked in baggage, the assistant will take you to the baggage reclaim area and from there, will take you to the meeting point.